cjacks04/cjacks04.github.io/projects.md

      height="150"
      />

+Funding: Chan Zuckerberg Initiative Foundation <br />

 <p>This project aims to develop innovative digital tools and practices to boost civic engagement in underrepresented communities, specifically in the context of community deliberation and advocacy in policymaking, with a focus on environmental issues.
 It seeks to answer questions about the current capabilities, data needs, and trust-building in this area.
 The project leverages diverse expertise in human-centered design, science communication, data science, and environmental policymaking to tackle these challenges.</p>

+<b>PIs:</b> Kaiping Chen and Corey Jackson <br />
+<b>Funding:</b> UW-Madison OVCRGE: ISEI <br />
 </details>

 <details>